 Study visit: McGill University

 With around 40,000 students, McGill is invariably regarded as one of the best in Canada, and is said to have the highest admission requirements.
+Welcoming students from 150 students, it’s a truly international university.
+The main campus is very central, located between the main downtown and the wooded hill which rises up above the city.
+However, there is also another about 30km away.
 Courses are offered in around 300 fields, with students enrolled in one of 11 faculties and schools, the five main ones being: arts, science, medicine, engineering and management.
-The main campus is very central, but there is also another about 30km away.

-KE students taking this tour spend two nights in one of the residences of McGill University.
+KE students taking our Canadian programme spend two nights in one of the residences of McGill University.

 Study visit: Concordia University

 Concordia is a university you should consider if location is important to you, and you love city life: the main campus is situated right in the heart of Montreal (although there is also a second campus about 7km away).
 It’s generally seen as a very modern and progressive university, and is ranked well internationally among newer universities.
 Many of its contemporary buildings are large and striking, and the main library is particularly impressive.
 Concordia ranks particularly well in economics and business, social sciences and humanities, but also natural sciences, engineering and software development.
 But with around 47,000 students, it clearly offers an enormous range of options.